‘Sex cult’ yoga retreat in Thailand unravels dark side of wellness tourism

 This is not the first time controversy has rocked the wellness tourism industry.

-Like Tarcau, she groomed potential members with promises of “enlightenment”, a process that included verbally and physically assaulting members and sleeping with students.
+Like Tarcau, she was accused of grooming potential members with promises of “enlightenment”, a process that included verbally and physically assaulting members and sleeping with students.

 “She frequently compared herself to Jesus and said she was God, Kal, and Death.
 Uma told devotees they will feel ‘raped’ by working with her and that they’d actually become Uma while making love.”

 Initially, Yoga Barn founder Meghan Pappenheim dismissed the complaints as a “witch hunt” against Uma.
-However, it was later revealed that Pappenheim had sent Inder a formal “Cessation of Cooperation” letter on May 24, 2016.
+The case has not been formally proven true but it was later revealed that Pappenheim had sent Inder a formal “Cessation of Cooperation” letter on May 24, 2016.

 “Considering the severity of these allegations, Swami has taken the decision to step back from all his administrative and teaching responsibilities in order for the situation to be investigated without additional provocation,” it wrote, adding that it will “focus on the important tasks of restructuring our internal policies and reflecting on the current situation.”